16 Best Books on Leadership Styles

 Get this book

-Who’s it for: Anybody who is looking for a roadmap to successful leadership.
+Who’s it for: Anybody who is looking for a roadmap to be a successful reader.

 The book itself doesn’t discuss leadership in general.
 Actually, it discusses the best ways to implement and manage group therapy sessions.
 This sort of advice could be helpful to a business leader even if helps them learn how to handle group meetings or training sessions.
 Also, it would be good for anyone in the addiction recovery process or counseling world.